Risk of Businesses

 Above figures do not include consumption taxes.

-5. Risks related to securing and developing human resources and employee resignations
+7. Risks related to securing and developing human resources and employee resignations

-6. Risks related to alliances with business partners
+8. Risks related to alliances with business partners

 While the Group has implemented measures such as providing project information and holding business partner forums in order to strengthen the alliances with business partners, the Group’s inability to secure business partners in a timely and appropriate manner, or any changes with regard to such relationships can adversely affect operating results of the Group due to reasons including the hindrance of the launch and/or execution of a project and/or the provision of services.

-9. Risks related to compliance
+10. Risks related to compliance

-Led by the Internal Control Committee of the Company, the Group established the “Basic Policy on the Establishment of the Internal Control System” and the “Code of Conduct for Compliance Management" for an improvement in corporate ethics as well as for the strict compliance with laws, regulations, and internal regulations, etc. by each and every officer and employee of the Group.
+Led by the Internal Control Committee of the Company, the Group is working to improve corporate ethics by establishing the “Basic Policy on the Establishment of the Internal Control System” and the “Code of Conduct for Compliance Management” as the shared norm and endeavors to develop a fair and just corporate culture by ensuring the strict compliance with laws, regulations, and internal regulations, etc. by each and every officer and employee of the Group.

 11. Risks related to litigation, etc.

-Lawsuits may be brought against the Group with regard to its business activities, liabilities pertaining to services or products offered, labor issues, etc. Depending on the development of such lawsuits, the Group may be subject to liabilities for damages and loss of credibility.
+Lawsuits may be brought against the Group with regard to its business activities, liabilities pertaining to services or products offered by the Group, labor issues, etc. Depending on the development of such lawsuits, the Group may be subject to liabilities for damages and loss of credibility.
 In such cases, the operating results of the Group can be adversely affected.

 12. Risks related to financial markets

 The valuation of the securities and other financial instruments held by the Group is dependent on trends in the domestic and overseas economies as well as stock markets and other financial markets.
 As such, we regard this as an important risk concerning fund management and other business investments.

-13. Risks related to price competition
+13. Risks related to natural disasters, etc.

-14. Risks related to natural disasters, etc.
+14. Risks related to infectious diseases

 15. Risks related to investment including M&A and capital and business alliance